-Most recently he has moved into pharmacoepidemiology, working with HDI to develop a series of real-world standing cohorts alongside international partners.
-Here, cancer registration data are linked to myriad secondary datasets to describe the patient treatment pathway, survival metrics, adverse events and changes in the therapeutic landscape.
-Such research is vital in supporting the health technology appraisal of novel therapeutics.
+Most recently he has moved into pharmacoepidemiology, working with HDI to establish a series of real-world standing cohorts alongside international partners.
+Here, cancer registration data are linked to myriad healthcare datasets to explore real-world clinical practice, analyse patient survival, and monitor changes in the therapeutic landscape.

 Education and Awards: